keu/docs/astro/overview.md

 - Worker auto-scaling, powered by Airflow's Celery Executor + KEDA
 - The ability to run multiple clusters in your organization's network on AWS
-- Astronomer Runtime, a collection of Docker images that provides a differentiated data orchestration experience
+- Astro Runtime, a collection of Docker images that provides a differentiated data orchestration experience
 - Timely support for the latest major, minor, and patch versions of the Apache Airflow open source project
 - Support for role-based access control (RBAC) and single sign-on (SSO) for secure user management and authentication
 - An observability experience that gives you insight into the health and resource consumption of your tasks and pipelines in real time